-- K.E2.1 Explain how needs, wants, and the availability of resources affect decision making. - Resources such as money and time. - K.E2.2 Identify the benefits and costs of making various personal decisions in and out of school settings in various settings.
-Identify what one gains and gives up when they make choices.
+- K.E2.1 Explain how needs, wants, and the availability of resources affect decision making. - K.E2.2 Identify what one gains and gives up when they make choices.

 The use of geographic representations and tools help individuals understand their world.